alexjvr1/Courses/R.Session2_Tidyverse_GENE0001.md

 - Combine data frames

-- Know what the five main verbs are in dplyr (Select, Filter, Arrange, Mutate, Summarise)
+- Know how to rearrange a data frame from wide to long format (gather and spread functions)

-- Know how to use the five dplyr verbs to manipulate your data
+- (Select, Filter, Arrange, Mutate, Summarise)

 - Know how to draw a basic plot using ggplot2